Fort Worth Zoo: Flamingo Bay

-Flamingo Bay is home to the 70 or so flamingos at the zoo.
-The exhibit includes three species of flamingo, including American flamingoes, Chilean flamingoes, and lesser flamingoes, with the all three, as well the zoo's greater flamingos, being successfully bred.
+Flamingo Bay is home to two of the four species of flamingos at the zoo.
+The exhibit includes two species of flamingo, the American flamingos and Chilean flamingos with both, as well the zoo's greater and lesser flamingos, being successfully bred.

 Australian Outback/Great Barrier Reef

 This exhibit has been renovated and now includes the Great Barrier Reef exhibit in addition to being home to the zoo's galah, red kangaroos & Australian brushturkey The Great Barrier Reef exhibit is a collection of Australian aquatic animals in three tanks containing more than 10000 gal of water.
 The exhibit includes 500 animals representing 86 species, including clownfish, angelfish, brain corals, stingrays and sea apples.

 African Savanna

-Opened in 2018, the newly renovated African Savanna allows guests to see reticulated giraffes, lesser kudu, springbok, Bongo, ostriches, Abyssinian ground hornbills, Cape vulture, pink-backed pelicans & helmeted guineafowl from multiple viewing spots, including an elevated boardwalk that allows giraffe feeding.
-There are also several paddocks for southern black rhinos, an above and underwater viewing area of the hippopotamus, a greater flamingo pond, the zoo's meerkat mob and an aviary.
+Opened in 2018, the African Savanna allows guests to see reticulated giraffes, lesser kudu, springbok, ostriches, southern ground hornbills, Cape vulture, pink-backed pelicans, and helmeted guineafowl from multiple viewing spots, including an elevated boardwalk that allows giraffe feeding.
+There are also several paddocks for southern black rhinos, an above and underwater viewing area of the hippopotamus, a greater flamingo pond, the zoo's meerkat mob, and an aviary of several different species of African birds.